A Coinductive Approach to Proof Search through Typed Lambda-Calculi: Coinductive representation of proof search

-Since the raw syntax is interpreted coinductively, also the typing rules have to be interpreted coinductively, which is symbolized by the double horizontal line in Fig.~\ref{fig:co-lambda-bar}, a notation that we learnt from \cite{NUB}.
+Since the raw syntax is interpreted coinductively, also the typing rules have to be interpreted coinductively, which is symbolized by the double horizontal line in Figure~\ref{fig:co-lambda-bar}, a notation that we learnt from \cite{NUB}.
 (Of course, the formulas/types stay inductive.).
-This defines when $\seqt\Gamma NA$ holds for a \emph{finite} context $\Gamma$, a B\"ohm tree $N$ and a type $A$, and the only difference to the rules in Fig.~\ref{fig:lambda-bar} is their coinductive reading and their reference to coinductively defined terms.
+This defines when $\seqt\Gamma NA$ holds for a \emph{finite} context $\Gamma$, a coterm $N$ and a type $A$, and the only difference to the rules in Figure~\ref{fig:lambda-bar} is their coinductive reading and their reference to coinductively defined terms.
 When $\seqt\Gamma NA$ holds, we say $N$ is a solution of $\sigma$, when $\sigma=\seq\Gamma A$.

-Since B\"ohm trees are not built in finitary ways from finitary syntax, the notion of equality is not just syntactic equality.
-Besides incorporating the identification of terms that only differ in the naming of their bound variables (``modulo $\alpha$-equivalence''), we consider as equal terms that \emph{finitely decompose} in the same way, which is to say that their successive deconstruction (not taking into account consistent differences in names of bound variables) according to the grammar must proceed the same way, and this to arbitrary depth.
-Thus, the natural notion of equality that we are using is bisimilarity modulo $\alpha$-equivalence.
-Following mathematical practice, this is still written as plain equality (in type theory, it would have to be distinguished from definitional equality / convertibility and from propositional equality / Leibniz equality and would be a coinductive binary relation).
+The set-theoretic counterpart of coinductive typing derivations consists of finite and infinite trees that are suitably labelled with the data of applications of the typing rules.
+No extra identification of $\alpha$-equivalent derivations is needed, and we anyway do not consider identity of proofs for our purposes.

+In the rest of the paper, we will gloss over such set-theoretic interpretations of coinductive concepts. \begin{example} Consider $\finf:=\lambda f^{p\impl p}.N$ with the coterm $N$ the infinitely repeated application of $f$, i.\,e., on the top level, $N$ has an application node with variable $f$ and just one argument, and the latter is the same as $N$ (and it does not even make sense to ask what comes after this infinite succession of applications of $f$).
+In other words, $N$ is the unique coterm that is solution of the equation $N \bisimp f\tuple N$.
+Using coinduction on the typing relation, we can easily show $\seqt{}\finf{\Inftyt}$, and hence find a (co)inhabitant of a formula that does not correspond to a theorem in most logics. \end{example}

+Another view of the typing system of Figure~\ref{fig:co-lambda-bar} is a coinductive definition of which logical sequents $\seq\Gamma A$ are solvable: they are those for which a coterm $N$ exists such that $\seqt{\Gamma}NA$ is coinductively derivable by these two rules---where the syntax of $N$ traces the rule applications, hence $N$ is just the evidence for the existence of a coinductive derivation in a system similar to Figure~\ref{fig:co-lambda-bar}, but without proof terms in the sequents.
+However, there is no requirement of having a program generating the tree corresponding to the coterm $N$ that is merely meant to exist.
+Constructive witnesses for derivability---however for sets of solutions instead of individual solutions---will be studied in the finitary system of Section~\ref{sec:finitary-calculus}.